Master of Theological Studies

 Designed to be completed in 2 years, if studying full-time.
 Students may study part-time and have up to 10 years to complete the program.

-Approximate cost per course is $626 for incoming students.
+Approximate cost per course is listed above.
 For full details, visit our Tuition and Fees page.

 Biblical Studies: General, OT or NT